 Are you heading to Lisbon and looking for Lisbon restaurants where locals eat?
 When heading to Lisbon we knew we wanted to experience the local food and culture from a locals perspective.
+The food in Portugal is so delicious.
 The best way to experience local cuisine is to sign up for a local food tour.
 We chose to join Taste of Lisboa on a walking Lisbon food tour to go off the beaten path and experience all the Lisbon hidden gems and get a glimpse of where the locals eat.
-Walking through these non-touristy neighbourhoods we learned so much about the history of Lisbon, Fado song roots and of course, hidden Portuguese food treatures.
+Walking through these non-touristy neighborhoods we learned so much about the history of Lisbon, Fado song roots, and of course, hidden Portuguese food treatures.
 You will be introduced to spots that locals go every day!
 The Taste of Lisboa food tour will take you to 7 local Lisbon restaurants where locals eat, away from the crowds and touristy spots.
 We loved the Downtown-Mouraria Food & Cultural Walk in Lisbon.

 Lisbon Restaurants Where Locals Eat | Lisbon Hidden Gems